US Stocks Headed for Big Gains in 2016 Despite Early Stumble

 "It's been the year of the unlikely happening, but the crazy thing about the unlikely happening is you would expect that to lead to big sell-offs, and we experienced the exact opposite," said J.J.
 Kinahan, TD Ameritrade's chief strategist.
 "The more things happened that were unlikely, the more we seemed to rally."

-As of Tuesday's close, the Standard & Poor's 500 index, the broadest measure of the stock market, was on track to end the year with a gain of 11 percent after an essentially flat finish in 2015.
-Including dividends, the total return was 13.4 percent.
-That means if you invested $1,000 in an S&P 500 index fund at the beginning of the year you'd wind up with $1,134 at the end of the year.
+As of Thursday's close, the Standard & Poor's 500 index, the broadest measure of the stock market, was on track to end the year with a gain of 10 percent after an essentially flat finish in 2015.
+Including dividends, the total return was 12.5 percent.
+That means if you invested $1,000 in an S&P 500 index fund at the beginning of the year you'd wind up with $1,125 at the end of the year.

 Small-company stocks trounced the rest of the market, however, especially since the election.
-The Russell 2000 index soared more than 21 percent in 2016.
+The Russell 2000 index soared 20 percent in 2016.

 Investors anticipate that smaller companies will benefit more from an improving U.S. economy than their larger rivals because they tend to do far more of their business domestically.
 They also have fewer ways to dodge taxes through overseas subsidiaries, so they'll have more to gain if corporate taxes go down, and they'll also have less to lose if trade frictions flare up.